wangtuntun/SSCFNet/README.md

 # When Clusters Meet Shape Priors: A Synergistic Framework for Cluster Infrared Small Target Detection [[Paper]](https://ieeexplore.ieee.org/abstract/document/11164479)

-Tuntun Wang; Jincheng Zhou; Yuxin Jing; Tianpei Zhang, IEEE Transactions on Geoscience and Remote Sensing 2025.
+Tuntun Wang, Jincheng Zhou, Yuxin Jing, Tianpei Zhang, IEEE Transactions on Geoscience and Remote Sensing 2025.

 # If the implementation of this repo is helpful to you, just star it！⭐⭐⭐